 - 2 Tbsp olive oil

-- 2 Tbsp apple cider vinegar (or use whatever kind of vinegar you like)
+- 2 Tbsp apple cider vinegar, or other vinegar

 - salt and pepper, to taste

-- Whisk together the melted butter, milk, honey and eggs.
+- In a medium mixing bowl, whisk together the melted butter, milk, honey and eggs.
 Then whisk in the baking powder and salt.
 Finally, fold in the flour and cornmeal and mix until everything is well combined.

 - Pour the batter into your prepared skillet, and bake for 35-40 minutes until risen and golden brown on top.